 Filling your loadout

 Before reaching for a trusty sidearm, make sure you have a few other basics.
 A spare battery, magazines, ammo and tactical pouches will round out your basic kit.
 You can pick up these bits for around £30 - £50.
+The gear discussed above will get you started.
+When you realise that airsofting is awesome and you want to spend every weekend doing it, you can start to build out your gear.

+We would recommend picking up a sidearm and updating your apparel first.
+This will give you better protection and more versatility when you play.
+After that, look to improve your primary airsoft gun, or experiment with different guns to find the one that best suits your style.
 There's a whole world of airsoft stuff out there to try.
 This is just a jumping off point to get you into playing.
 If you're just starting out or looking to get into airsofting, you can get loads of friendly advice in our store or on our Facebook page.